Adapt Text

 Custom Text Adapters

-A application can extend the AdaptText method by implementing a service with the CDI Observer pattern.
-The CDI Event TextEvent is send to registered observers.
-See the following example:
+An application can extend the adaptText() method by implementing a CDI bean with an @Observes method.
+The CDI event TextEvent is fired to all registered observers:

 @Stateless